Ulf Mark Schneider: Career

 Schneider took the company out of stagnant product categories like bottled water and expanded into growing markets like supplements and plant proteins.
 Nestlé completed 85 acquisitions, while also selling many Nestlé businesses like the skincare division in order to focus on the food and beverage markets.
 Sales growth accelerated.
 According to Financial Times, Schneider also led "some of the sector’s more ambitious environmental targets," such as a $2 billion effort to improve the recyclability of Nestlé's product packaging.

-Schneider chaired the European advisory board of Harvard Business School until 2016 and served on the board of directors of the American chemical company DuPont from 2014 to 2017.

 In March 2022, Denys Shmyhal, the prime minister of Ukraine, criticized Schneider for not showing 'understanding' as the latter reportedly refused to suspend operations of Nestlé in Russia during the invasion of Ukraine.
 Shmyhal said that 'paying taxes to the budget of a terrorist country means killing defenseless children & mothers'.
 Nestle later suspended shipment of non-essential items but continued to produce essential food items in Russia.
 The company said that "our activities in Russia will focus on providing essential food, such as infant food and medical/hospital nutrition".

+Schneider is a member of the Board of Trustees of the World Economic Forum.

+In August 2024, Nestlé announced Schneider would leave as CEO effective 1 September and be replaced by Laurent Freixe.

 Personal life

 Schneider is married to German lawyer, economist, and professor Anne van Aaken.
+They have a daughter.